-The final sample size of the epidemiological data consists of 8499 participants with 132,268 person years and 454 incident cases of MI till age 80.
-The mean follow-up for MI was 17.7 years and 14.4 years, within the S3 and S4 study, respectively.
-Sex-stratified, age dependent cohort means and standard deviations of systolic blood pressure, HDL, and non-HDL cholesterol are provided in Web Table 1.
+The final sample size of the epidemiologic data consists of 8,499 participants with 132,268 person-years and 454 incident cases of MI up to age 80 years.
+The mean followup for MI was 17.7 years and 14.4 years within the S3 and S4 study, respectively.
+Sex-stratified, age-dependent cohort means and standard deviations of systolic blood pressure, HDL cholesterol, and non-HDL cholesterol are provided in Web Table 1 (available at https://doi.org/10.1093/aje/ kwac038).
 Prevalence of smoking, hypertension, and unfavorable levels of HDL and non-HDL cholesterol levels are shown in Table 1 together with the corresponding values from the PDAY study.
 In the subsample younger than 35 years, prevalence of most risk factors in the KORA study is similar to PDAY.
 However, there is a notable difference in the prevalence of unfavorable HDL levels (6.8% vs 19%).